Call for Papers: Political Legitimacy in Islam

 The Journal of Islamic Ethics (JIE) is an international podium for high-quality academic research which improves knowledge of the emerging field of Islamic Ethics.
 The focus of the journal is on the ethical approaches embedded in Islamic philosophy, theology, mysticism and jurisprudence as well as Islamic civilization in general, and, more particularly, on the principles and methods (to be) followed in applying these approaches to various sectors of contemporary social life.

-Source: Research Center for Islamic Legislation and Ethics
+The Center for the Study of Islamic Legislation and Ethics